wsuzume/docker-ansible/README.md

 $ ssh-keygen -t ed25519
 ```

-After you enter to the container by `$ make shell`, you should access server once by `$ ssh [your host]` because the container have to register the fingerprint of the server.

 And then, you can make SSH & UFW settings automatically by following commands in the container.

 ```